OCTAVIA HAMILTON

 My Journey

-“I love forming relationships with clients and supporting them through to becoming mothers”
+"I love forming relationships with clients and supporting them through to becoming mothers and beyond"

 I have always been a keen sports woman.
 The moment I could walk I was competitive and loved a challenge.
 This has seen me through a very active childhood becoming county champion for hurdles at 16 and an U18 England Lacrosse player.
 This did not come without its injuries.
 I spent many an evening after school with the physiotherapist working on a sore knee, hip or ankle.
 But rarely did I miss a game whether that was advised or not.